tpierrain/NFluent/ReadMe.md

 Indeed, we decided to use the `Check.That()` syntax to avoid collisions and name ambiguity with the traditional `Assert` class you can find in most of your .NET unit test frameworks (therefore, no need to declare an alias in your test fixtures).

-In fact, __test runners and assertion libraries are two orthogonal topics and concerns__.
+In fact, __test runners and check libraries are two orthogonal topics and concerns__.

 As simple as possible
 =====================

-With NFluent assertion libraries:
+With Nfluent check libraries:

-All you've got to remember is: `Check.That`, cause every assertion is then provided via a super-duper-auto-completion-dot-experience ;-)
+All you've got to remember is: `Check.That`, cause every check is then provided via a super-duper-auto-completion-dot-experience ;-)
 ------------------------------------------------------------------------------------------------------------------------

 Usage sample
 ------------

-With NFluent, you can write simple assertions like this:
+With NFluent, you can write simple checks like this:
 ```c#
     var integers = new int[] { 1, 2, 3, 4, 5, 666 };
     Check.That(integers).Contains(3, 5, 666);